-Democrats are renewing a push to ban the US government from shipping people to countries that engage in torture.
-Congressmember Ed Markey of Massachusetts, supported by 44 other Democrats, re-introduced a bill this week to halt the practice known as "extraordinary rendition."
-Lawmakers singled out the "gross violation" of Maher Arar’s rights in re-introducing the bill.
+JUAN GONZALEZ: Democrats are renewing a push to ban the U.S. government from shipping people to countries that engage in torture.
+Congressmember Ed Markey of Massachusetts, supported by 44 other Democrats, re-introduced a bill this week to halt the practice known as “extraordinary rendition.”
+Lawmakers singled the, quote, “gross violation” of Maher Arar’s rights in re-introducing the bill.

-Arar is the Canadian citizen who was seized by U.S. officials during a stopover flight in New York in 2002.
-He was secretly sent to Syria where he was held for almost a year in a grave-like cell.
-He was repeatedly tortured.
-He was released without ever being charged with a crime.
+AMY GOODMAN: Maher Arar is the Canadian citizen who was seized by U.S. officials during a stopover flight at New York’s Kennedy Airport in 2002.
+He was then secretly sent to Syria, where he was held for almost a year in a grave-like cell.
+He was tortured.
+He was then released without ever being charged with a crime.
 Last year, the Canadian government determined Maher Arar was innocent.
-They issued an an apology and agreed to pay him nine million dollars.
-The Bush administration has never apologized and is keeping Arar on a terrorist watch list despite requests from the Canadian government to remove him.
+They issued an an apology, agreed to pay him $9 million.
+The Bush administration has never apologized and is keeping Maher Arar on a terrorist watchlist, a no-fly list, despite requests from the Canadian government to remove him.

 STEVEN WATT: I visited him two weeks after he came out from detention in Syria.
 And I’ve been in regular contact with him since then and actually just spoke to him just this past weekend.

 JUAN GONZALEZ: And why does the Bush administration continue to keep him on a no-fly list?
 Do they give any explanation?

 STEVEN WATT: I mean, your guess is as good as mine.
 I mean, they claim to have information that would permit them to maintain him on that list, but the Canadian ambassador to Washington, D.C., has seen that very information and says it’s nothing new.